Ketamine Overdose: Effects Might Be Lethal if Not Treated

 After exposure to it, one can feel fatigued with a lack of control with effects lasting a day or more.
 Taking even a small dose can severely impact judgment, and if possible, seek Ketamine overdose treatment as soon as possible.

 If one assumes there may be drugs used during events, Ketamine overdose prevention is better than cure.
 Keep a sharp lookout, avoid drugs and do not accept drinks from strangers as this drug is formidable when used as a sedative in date-rape cases.
-Besides, if you are seeking for professional help, it is essential to start Ketamine addiction treatment.
+Besides, if one is seeking for professional help, it is essential to start Ketamine addiction treatment.

 It is a highly addictive substance, and users often become hooked in the blink of an eye.
 Though its abuse may not look like a severe cause for concern when compared to other, more popular drugs, a Ketamine overdose can lead to serious health issues and death.